sepkamal/STAT545-hw-Kamal-Sepehr/README.md

 ## Welcome to me

-My name is Sep, I did my undergrad in biology at UBC and am now doing my masters in genome science and technology, working in a diabetes lab.
+My name is Sep, I did my undergrad in biology at UBC and am now doing my masters in genome science and technology, working in a diabetes lab at the life sciences institute.

 I am also an arsenal fan! ~~Though sometimes they drive me crazy~~
 ![alt text][logo]